prust/sti-pg-example/README.md

 # STI Procedural Generation Example

-This repository provides an example of procedurally-generating Tiled-format maps in the Lua (`.lua`) format.
-My aim is to demystify the Tiled format and to encourage the use of STI by those doing procedural generation (for instance, generating random maps for roguelike games or sandbox/open world games).
+This repository provides an example of procedurally-generating Tiled-format maps in the Lua (`.lua`) format and using this with the STI ([Simple Tiled Implementation](https://github.com/karai17/Simple-Tiled-Implementation)) library.
+My aim is to demystify the Tiled format and to encourage others to use STI when doing procedural generation (i.e. generating random maps for roguelike or sandbox/open world games).
 This code depends on the ability to pass a map table into STI directly, which was added in `v0.16.0.4`.

-The lua map tables generated will probably work with most Lua frameworks, but I've only tested with the STI ([Simple Tiled Implementation](https://github.com/karai17/Simple-Tiled-Implementation)) library, which is the most popular Tiled library for [the LÖVE framework](https://love2d.org/).

 ## Creating the map table

-The first step is to create a table for your overall map:
+The first step is to create a table for your map:

 ```lua
 -- create a new orthogonal map that is 64x64 tiles, each tile is 32x32 pixels